Male reproductive system: Chromosomal abnormalities

 Specialized primordial germ cells are forming and migrating from the yolk sac to the embryonic gonads during week eight and nine.
 These are the spermatogonia in the developing male.
 Before seven weeks after fertilization, the gonads have the potential to become either testes or ovaries.
 Reproductive sex organs for both male and female are derived from the same embryonic tissues and are considered homologous tissues or organs.

 After the testes have differentiated, male sex hormones, called androgens, are secreted from interstitial cells (cells of Leydig).
 The major androgens secreted by these cells is testosterone and secretion begins 8 to 10 weeks after conception.
 Testosterone secretion reaches a peak at 12 to 14 weeks, and declines to very low levels by the end of the second trimester (about 21 weeks).
 Levels are the barely detectable 4–6 months of age postnatal.
 High levels of testosterone will not appear again until the time of puberty.

 Internal accessory sex organs to develop and most of these are derived from two systems of embryonic ducts.
-Male accessory organs are derived from mesonephric (wolfian) ducts.
+Male accessory organs are derived from mesonephric (Wolffian) ducts.
 The developing tubules within the testes secretes a polypeptide Müllerian inhibition factor (MIF).
 MIF causes the regression of the paramesonephritic ducts 60 days after fertilization.
 Testosterone secretion by the interstitial cells of the testes then causes the growth and development of the mesonephric ducts into male secondary sex organs.
 The Müllerian ducts atrophy, but traces of their anterior ends are represented by the appendices testis (hydatids of Morgagni of the male), while their terminal fused portions form the utriculus on the floor of the prostatic urethra.
-This is due to the production of Anti-Müllerian hormone by the Sertoli cells of the testes.
+This is due to the production of anti-Müllerian hormone by the Sertoli cells of the testes.